rgburke/wed/README.md

 To customise the build and installation edit `config.mk` (after running `./configure`) or pass in the relevant arguments to the `configure` script.
-For example to build wed using clang with syntax highlighting disabled and then subsequently installed to `/opt` run:
+For example to build wed using clang with Scintillua syntax highlighting disabled and then subsequently installed to `/opt` run:

 ```
 ./configure --disable-lua CC=clang PREFIX=/opt